kakigorimochi/quitrrsys/README.md

 # pupsrc-quitrrsys
-a queue, inventory, transact, reserve, record and system project to be donated to polytechnic universtiy of the philippines - santa rosa campus
+a queue, inventory, transact, reserve, record system. project is to be donated to polytechnic universtiy of the philippines - santa rosa campus